 Mark Olalde is an investigative environmental reporter and photographer.
 He has covered South Africa’s legal and illegal mining industries for the Oxpeckers #MineAlert series of investigations.
 His past work ranges from the Caribbean to Malawi, where he aims to bridge the gaps among academic research, public opinion, and on-the-ground realities with his multimedia stories.
 He holds a degree from Northwestern University in the United States.

 Tasneem Essop is an independent consultant on climate change, energy, development and social justice.
 She heads up the Energy Democracy Initiative and serves as a commissioner in South Africa’s National Planning Commission.
 In February 2019 she was appointed interim executive director of the Climate Action Network (International) and was named one of 25 female global climate leaders by The Ecologist.
-From 2008 to June 2016 she was head of delegation for the WWF Network at the UN climate talks, leading a global team of climate policy and advocacy experts in setting strategy, policy development processes and geopolitical analysis.
-She also led WWF’s work in supporting its country offices with the development of low carbon planning, with emphasis in 10 key countries.
+From 2008 to June 2016 she was head of delegation for the WWF Network at the UN climate talks, and led WWF’s work in supporting its country offices with the development of low carbon planning, with emphasis in 10 key countries.
 She is a former provincial minister of environment, planning and economic development in the Western Cape.
 Prior to her becoming a member of the legislature in 1994, she was a trade unionist and an educator.

 Marlaine Pretorius is an independent business coach, consultant, facilitator and strategist.
 Her diverse career has spanned numerous industries and various roles, both internationally and doing business on the African continent.
 She recently founded Omnicentre, an organisation that focuses on leadership and nature, after spending seven years as Corporate Services director at HL Halls & Sons in South Africa.